mmwaikar/whyfsharp/7-try-mermaid/mermaid-ex.md

-# Trying out mermain in GH MD files
+# Trying out mermaid in GH MD files

 Let's see if Mermaid diagrams (embedded in a MD file) show up in GitHub.